zrafat80/simple-backend-project/README.md

 ## Description

-This backend project is a sophisticated solution developed using Express.js on top of Node.js, with MongoDB for database management through Mongoose.
-It exemplifies the principles of clean architecture and maintainable code, focusing on the Single Responsibility Principle (SRP) from the SOLID design principles to ensure that each module, class, or function has a singular, focused purpose.
-This project is a simple initiative designed to hone my skills and knowledge in these technologies.
+This project is a backend application developed with Express.js and Node.js, utilizing MongoDB and Mongoose for database management.
+It adheres to clean architecture and SOLID's Single Responsibility Principle, focusing on CRUD operations for tours with RESTful APIs.
+Designed as a simple project to refine my skills in these technologies.
 ## Features
 - Utilizes Express.js for basic server functionality.
 - Implements RESTful APIs, adhering to standard practices.